marshallm/mysql-redundancy-testing/README.md

     Connection to 127.0.0.1 closed.

 And you see there are two nodes online and they have a shared_ip running on db1.
+Using CentOS you need to use the command: `vagrant ssh -c 'sudo /usr/sbin/pcs status' db1` to learn the state of the cluster.
+As `crm` is not supported on RedHat and it's variants.

     $ vagrant halt db1